Family Guy season 1: Crew

 The season aired on Fox Broadcasting Company in the United States.
-David Zuckerman and MacFarlane were the executive producers for the season; the latter also acted as show runner.
+David Zuckerman and MacFarlane were the executive producers for the season; the latter also acted as showrunner.
 The producer for the season was Sherry Gunther, with Mike Barker and Matthew Weitzman serving as co-producers.
 Other producers included Craig Hoffman, Danny Smith, Gary Janetti, and John Riggi.

 The writing staff included MacFarlane, Chris Sheridan, Neil Goldman, Garrett Donovan, Ricky Blitt, Andrew Gormley, supervising producers Danny Smith and Gary Janetti, co-producers Matt Weitzman and Mike Barker, and voice actor Mike Henry.
 There were six directors for the seven episodes, with Michael DiMartino directing two.
 Peter Shin acted as the supervising director for the entire season.
 Walter Murphy composed the season's music tracks, while Stan Jones edited them.

-Cast
+Film Roman originally provided animation for the series for this season in production order but had cut ties from the series due to "production differences".
+As such, Fox Television Animation took over starting with the second season.

+Casting

 Season one had a cast of four main actors.
 MacFarlane voiced Peter Griffin, a blue-collar worker and the patriarch of the Griffin family.
 The family's evil-genius baby Stewie and their anthropromorphic pet dog Brian, were also voiced by MacFarlane.
 Other members of the family include Peter's responsible but rebellious wife Lois Griffin, voiced by Alex Borstein; their angsty and self-loathing teenage daughter Meg, voiced by Lacey Chabert; and their goofy but lovable teenage son Chris, voiced by Seth Green.
 Starting with the third episode of the second season, Chabert was eventually replaced by Mila Kunis for the rest of the series' run.

 The season had a number of secondary characters including Lori Alan as Diane Simmons, a local news anchor; Mike Henry as Cleveland Brown, a neighbor and friend of the Griffins; Patrick Warburton as Joe Swanson, a handicapped neighbor; and Jennifer Tilly as Bonnie Swanson, Joe's pregnant wife.
 Other recurring characters included Carlos Alazraqui as Peter's boss Jonathan Weed, and Phil LaMarr as Ollie Williams.
 Cartoonist Butch Hartman voiced several minor characters.